 58′ Jarrett Bay WHOO DAT

 The American Family of Companies combined forces to make the 58' Jarrett Bay WHOO DAT a truly unique showpiece worthy of the Jarrett Bay legacy.
 ACY installed a new teak cockpit deck, along with new covering boards, custom cockpit speaker boxes, a below-deck fish box and a custom live well with tuna tubes integrated into the transom.
 Additional upgrades included new cockpit fuel tanks and running gear, LED through-hull underwater lights, a keel-mounted transducer, interior carpet and a new salon A/C compressor.
 ACY also performed numerous paint blends to accommodate the many build outs.
 A custom tuna tower, loaded with rod holders, was added by Bausch-American Towers – complete with tri-color dome lights, LED spreader lights, a drop-down radio box and recessed teaser reels.
-American Canvas and Interiors contributed with a complete exterior seating makeover, recovering the bridge, mezzanine and helm seats.
-IMS American added the finishing touches, installing a state-of-the art navigation package with three 15″ KEP 1500-nit sunlight LCD monitors and Simrad components including NSO black box processors, a TX10s 10-kW radar with 6″ open array and a BSM-2 broadband CHIRP compatible echo-sounder.
+The finishing touches included a state-of-the art navigation package with three 15″ KEP 1500-nit sunlight LCD monitors and Simrad components including NSO black box processors, a TX10s 10-kW radar with 6″ open array and a BSM-2 broadband CHIRP compatible echo-sounder.
 An Airmar variable frequency CHIRP transducer was also installed.
 The tower box features a Simrad NSE 8″ multifunction display.
 Satellite communications and entertainment is provided by a KVH TracPhone V3 with a rack-mounted ACU and modem and a KVH TracVision HD7 Tri-Americas satellite TV system.
 A Simrad WM-2 Sirius Satellite Weather and Radio Module and a Simrad NAIS-300L Class B AIS with N2K interface completes the package.

 60′ Spencer CAROL LIBBY

-The 60′ Spencer CAROL LIBBY came to ACY for a major refit under the guidance of Captain Josh Temple in preparation for a busy charter season in Panama.
+The 60′ Spencer CAROL LIBBY came to ACY for a major refit.
 Exterior modifications included the installation of three tuna tubes and a tuna door in the transom, a new mezzanine freezer, new Bausch-American Towers rod holders on the bridge, a new windlass and OceanLED underwater lights.
-ACY also incorporated two custom rod storage boxes into the flybridge hard top and modified the tower box to accommodate a new electronics package by IMS American.
+ACY also incorporated two custom rod storage boxes into the flybridge hard top and modified the tower box to accommodate a new electronics package.
 Mechanical upgrades included the installation of a Seakeeper gyro stabilizer, along with a new generator and a new engine room sonar tube.
 Interior improvements included fabricating drawers under the dinette seating for additional storage, installing a new galley cook top, adding Corian rails to all counters, modifying the rod closet to fit a washer and dryer, and installing new carpet throughout.
-American also modified the salon audio-video cabinet to accommodate a new A/V package by IMS that included new TVs in the salon, staterooms and crew area.
+American also modified the salon audio-video cabinet to accommodate a new A/V package that included new TVs in the salon, staterooms and crew area.

 72′ Knight & Carver MAKARA